New skein invariants of links: Introduction

 We now consider the class $\mathcal{L}^u$ of unoriented link diagrams.
 For any crossing of a diagram of a link in $\mathcal{L}^u$, if we swing the overcrossing arc counterclockwise it sweeps two regions out of the four.
 If we join these two regions, this is the $A$-smoothing of the crossing, while joining the other two regions gives rise to the $B$-smoothing.
 We shall say that a crossing is of {\it positive type} if it produces a horizontal $A$-smoothing and that it is of {\it negative type} if it produces a vertical $A$-smoothing.
 Let now $L_+$ be an unoriented diagram with a positive type crossing specified and let $L_-$ be the same diagram but with that crossing switched.
 Let also $L_0$ and $L_{\infty}$ indicate the same diagram but with the $A$-smoothing and the $B$-smoothing in place of the crossing.
 See (\ref{quadruple}).
 The diagrams $L_+, L_-, L_0, L_{\infty}$ comprise a so-called {\it unoriented Conway quadruple}.

-By similar arguments as for Theorem~\ref{hofr} we also prove in this paper the existence of 4-variable generalizations of the regular isotopy versions of the Dubrovnik and the Kauffman polynomials \cite{kau4}:
+By similar arguments as for Theorem~\ref{hofr} we also prove in this paper the existence of 4-variable generalizations of the regular isotopy versions of the Dubrovnik and the Kauffman polynomials \cite{kau4}.
+Namely:

 \begin{thm} Let $D (z,a)$ denote the regular isotopy version of the Dubrovnik polynomial and let $T (w,a)$ denote the same invariant but with a different parameter $w$ in place of $z$.
-Then there exists a unique regular isotopy invariant of classical unoriented links $D[T]: \mathcal{L}^u \rightarrow \Z[z, w, a^{\pm 1}, E^{\pm 1}]$, where $z, \, w , \, a$ and $E$ are indeterminates, defined by the following rules: \begin{enumerate} \item On crossings involving different components the following skein relation holds:
+Then there exists a unique regular isotopy invariant of classical unoriented links $D[T]: \mathcal{L}^u \rightarrow \Z[z, w, a^{\pm 1}, E^{\pm 1}]$, where $z, \, w , \, a$ and $E$ are indeterminates, defined by the following rules: \begin{enumerate} \item On crossings involving different components the following skein relation holds for an unoriented Conway quadruple: